Achievable logoAchievable logo

 Spinal cord disorders

-(II) Spinal artery thrombosis/embolism: It is caused in adults due to atherosclerotic disease, thoracoabdominal aneurysms, aortic surgery, hypotension, diving, sickle cell anemia, coagulopathies and spinal arteriovenous malformations.
-In children cardiac defects and trauma are the leading causes.
-It can clinically present as the anterior or posterior spinal artery syndrome.
+(II) Spinal artery thrombosis/embolism: In adults, this is caused by atherosclerotic disease, thoracoabdominal aneurysms, aortic surgery, hypotension, diving, sickle cell anemia, coagulopathies, and spinal arteriovenous malformations.
+In children, cardiac defects and trauma are the leading causes.
+Clinically, it can present as anterior or posterior spinal artery syndrome.

 Anterior spinal artery syndrome